 In 1969, the State Legislature passed the Administrative Re-Organization Act.
 Pursuant to this Act, the State began to oversee the court system, which assumed responsibility for the appointment and funding of counsel for indigent defendants.
 The Office of the State Public Defender was created through S.B.
 1969-126 and became an independent state agency in 1970.

 Initially, the Colorado Supreme Court appointed the Colorado State Public Defender.
 Rollie R. Rogers was the first State Public Defender.
 He served from October 1969 through February 1978, when John Purvis was appointed the interim State Public Defender and served until December 1979.
 Greg Walta became the State Public Defender on January 1980 and served until July 1982.
 On August 1, 1982, David F. Vela was appointed State Public Defender and he fulfilled the responsibilities of the office for more than 17 years, until his retirement on December 31, 1999.
 The David F. Vela Award was established in his honor to commemorate the 25th anniversary of the Colorado State Public Defender system in 1995.
 David S. Kaplan became the State Public Defender and served from January 1, 2000 until October 31, 2006.
-Upon his resignation, Douglas K. Wilson was appointed the 6th State Public Defender, effective November 1, 2006
+Upon his resignation, Douglas K. Wilson was appointed effective November 1, 2006 and served until his retirement on July 31, 2018.
+Megan A. Ring was appointed as the 7th State Public Defender, effective August 1, 2018.